dancreightondev/markup-manipulation/README.md

 A set of Python programs that manipulate XML and HTML files in various ways.
 I primarily used these for tasks at work that would otherwise be very mundane to do by hand.

 `xml-to-excel.py` — Scans an XML file for specific data and outputs it to an Excel workbook.
-`html-into-xml.py` — Inserts the code from a HTML file into a given place in an XML file.
+`html-into-xml.py` — Replaces HTML references in an XML file with the corresponding HTML code.

 ## `xml-to-excel.py`
 ### Dependencies